abemscac/pies-doc/docs/vue3/reactive.md

 ```

 The logic of this component is very simple — every time we click "Get Old", `user.age` will be incremeneted by 1.
-In the very beginning, we see `hello is 5 years old` on the screen; after clicking "Get Old" for a couple of times, we find that despite the fact that `user.age` do gets updated, the number on the screen is still `5`.
+In the very beginning, we see `hello is 5 years old` on the screen; no matter how many times the button is clicked, the number on the screen will always be `5`.

 <Video src="/video/reactive_non-reactive-value.mov" />

-So why is this happening?
-The reason is that since `user` is not declared with either `ref()` or `reactive()`, it'll be nothing but a plain object in `<script>`.
-Vue components just don't care about the changes of these normal, non-reactive values.
+This happens because `user` is not a reactive variable declared by using either `ref()` or `reactive()`.
+Since it's a non-reactive variable, our component just don't care about its' changes.
+Even though the value of `user.age` did get updated, the component still didn't re-render.

 ### Reactive Proxy in `<template>`